 What is Amazon listing optimization?

-Amazon’s A10 algorithm focuses on customer behavior and product relevancy.
-If your product sells more and has a high number of positive reviews, your product will stand out from your competitors.
+Amazon’s current algorithm, known as A10, focuses on customer behavior and product relevancy.
+If your product sells well and has a high number of positive reviews, it appears higher in Amazon search results.

-The A10 algorithm emphasizes relevancy more than sales driven by Amazon Sponsored Ads.
-That being said, it is still important that you run ads on Amazon to gain real estate on Amazon’s search engine results page (SERP).
+The A10 search algorithm for Amazon also heavily emphasizes search-term relevancy, sometimes even more than sales driven by Amazon Sponsored Ads.
+That being said, it is still advisable to run ads on Amazon and gain real estate on Amazon’s search engine results page (SERP).

 1. Sales history

 The more units you sell, the higher your rank.
 Amazon looks at the entire sales history of your product to determine how to rank your product organically.
-Make sure you don’t run out of inventory to maintain a strong product ranking.
+Selling high-quality products with stellar customer reviews is a great way to boost your product’s visibility in Amazon searches.

 2. Impressions